matias-ma/waveforms/README.md

-# atwd_waveform
+# waveforms

-Generates the ATWD waveforms for a I3 file with the IceCube Neutrino Observatory
+Generates the waveforms (ATWD or FADC) for I3 files with the IceCube Neutrino Observatory